Valal22/TAMDE-Project/README.md

 ### Second Case Study: Customer to Data Warehouse Transformation

-This case study focuses on transforming a transactional model of customer purchases into an aggregated, analytical model suitable for a data warehouse.
+This case study focuses on transforming a transactional model of customer purchases into an aggregated model suitable for a data warehouse.

 #### The Metamodels

-Two distinct metamodels are defined, representing the raw transactional data and the summarized analytical data.
+Two distinct metamodels are defined, representing the raw transactional data and the summarized data.

 * **Source Metamodel (A): `customer.ecore`**.
-This metamodel captures detailed information about individual customers and their specific purchase histories.
+This metamodel captures information about individual customers and their specific purchase histories.
     * `CustomerModel`: The root container for all customers.
     * `Customer`: Represents a customer with a `customer_id`, `name`, `email`, `age`, and a list of their purchases.
     * `Purchase`: Represents a single transaction with a `product` name, `quantity`, `price`, and `date`.

 * **Target Metamodel (B): `warehouse.ecore`**.
-This metamodel provides an aggregated, analytical view.
-It summarizes each customer's activity into a single "fact" record.
+This metamodel provides an aggregated view.
+It summarizes each customer's activity into a single record.
     * `DataWarehouse`: The root container for all customer facts.
-    * `CustomerFact`: Represents a summarized view of a customer, containing their `customer_id`, `name`, `email`, along with calculated fields like `total_spent`, `total_orders`, and the `last_purchase_date`.
+    * `CustomerFact`: Represents a summarized view of a customer, containing their `customer_id`, `name`, `email`, along with calculated fields of `total_spent`, `total_orders`, and the `last_purchase_date`.

 #### Transformation Goal

 The transformation, defined in `customer2warehouse.etl`, reads an instance model conforming to `customer.ecore` and produces a new instance model conforming to `warehouse.ecore`.
 The logic iterates through each customer and aggregates their purchase history by calculating the total money spent, counting the number of orders, and identifying the most recent purchase date.
-This creates a concise, analytical summary for each customer.
+This creates a concise summary for each customer.

 ### Third Case Study: Car to Vehicle Transformation